Emer722/Portfolio/README.md

 ### 2. Mapping Regions and Reshaping Data:
 +	The code creates a dictionary ‘Region’ to map each state to its respective region in Brazil.

-+	It adds two new columns, ‘Region’ and’ State’, to the DataFrame based on the values in column ‘r’.
++	It adds two new columns, ‘Region’ and’ State’, to the DataFrame based on the values in column ‘r’. r is race right?
+So tell the reader in the first time you mention about r

-+ Data Frame is reshaped using the 'melt' function to have a long format where each row represents a percentage of a specific race or color in a region or state.
++ Data Frame is reshaped using the 'melt' function to have a long format where each row represents a percentage of a specific race or color in a region or state. -- what is a   long format

 ```ruby
 Region = {